 The Livescribe Smart Pen has an embedded computer and digital audio recorder.
 It allows you to record everything you hear and write which later synchronizes to your notes.
 Notes can be uploaded to a computer, phone or tablet.
 Replay any audio by tapping the notes on compatible Livescribe paper.

 Our Samsung tablets and Apple iPads are available with built-in and downloadable apps to help enhance students’ educational experience.

 This software comes in the form of a customizable, easy-to-use toolbar that works with most computer applications and programs.
-Read and Write highlights and reads text aloud while enabling you to control the type of voice and speed.
+Read&Write highlights and reads text aloud while enabling you to control the type of voice and speed.
 The software (both Mac and Windows versions) is available for free to all Dalhousie students, staff, and faculty.

 ZoomText (screen magnifier)

 ZoomText is a screen magnifying software.
 The software allows users to customize zoom levels and is functional with most touch-screen devices.
 ZoomText now offers new command keys and a contemporary tool bar.

 Please contact us for further information about the above technologies, or to discuss potential disability funding to help support the purchase of assistive technology.